ignacioj/mftf/README.md

 # mftf
+Searcher and file copy utility using the $MFT.

 This tool searches for filenames and alternate data streams names by parsing the content of the MFT in a live system or in a mounted (read-only included) logical drive.